AaronNovakDev/Healthapp_T1A3/assignemnt.md

-Develop a list of features that will be included in the application.
-It must include:
+**Develop a list of features that will be included in the application.
+It must include:**
-- at least THREE features
+- *at least THREE features.*
-- describe each feature
+- *describe EACH feature*

-The 3 features im going to encorperate in my program are going to be being able to add unlimited users, with each one having their own health hisitory that they would add in, and then on top of that I would let them know some alternative ways to do what they would like to accomplish, it could be energy, better sleep, better cognition, etc.
+The 1st feature im going to encorperate in my program are going to be being able to add unlimited users, with each one having their own health history that they would add in, and then on top of that I would let them know some alternative ways to do what they would like to accomplish, it could be energy, better sleep, better cognition, etc.

-The second feature would be me asking them if they have had a big night or if they are feeling good.
+The 2nd feature would be me asking them if they have had a big night or if they are feeling good.
 It would them give them a list of supplements to aid them through the day with what they desire.
-If they have had a big night it would ask you and it would give you a list of how what you might take to make you better. the third one i would have is a list of the supplements and their back ground of history of reasearch on why they work.
+If they have had a big night it would ask you and it would give you a list of how what you might take to make you better.

+The 3rd one i would have is a list of the supplements and their back ground of history of reasearch on why they work.
 I will allow for an add, delete and replace of the item they wish to insert into the loop and then they can modify the amount of times they wish to take it a day.

 I will add in error handling so that they cant enter in amount which is either too much or not enough.
 I will also add in the error of an incorrect name and then go back to add user if its been used before.